imrekosdik/ahc_BrachaTaueg/BrachaToueg/docs/BrachaToueg/results.rst

 Discussion
 ~~~~~~~~~~
-We run two distinct experiments to analyze the message and time complexity of the algorithm.
-To distinguish between the experiments, we did not change the underlying computation, that is, we made each process send a request to one of its neighbors in the same direction.
-By not changing the underlying computation, we could observe the changes in the elapsed time over different topologies.
-In both scenarios, we observe that as the number of nodes participating in a cycle increases, the time it takes to detect the cycle in the topology goes up proportionally.
+We conducted two separate experiments to analyze the message and time complexity of an algorithm.
+To distinguish between the experiments, we did not modify the underlying computation.
+Instead, we made each process send a request to one of its neighbors in the same direction.
+By not changing the underlying computation, we could observe the changes in elapsed time over different topologies.

+During the experiments, we had to add delays between events because we observed that, in the absence of the delays, we could not see the exchange of all the messages we sent.
+Additionally, we simulated some processes waiting to acquire resources as requests running in our topologies to conduct experiments.

+Since we were only interested in generating a Wait-For-Graph (WFG), we ignored other exchanged messages in the distributed system while taking the Lai-Yang Snapshot.
+As a result, the algorithm became heavily dependent on the custom event.

+Despite the challenges, we observed that as the number of nodes participating in a cycle increased, the time it took to detect the cycle in the topology went up proportionally.